CTSRD-CHERI/cheribsd-getting-started/README.md

 ## Acknowledgements

-The authors gratefully acknowledge ...
+The authors gratefully acknowledge Jessica Clarke, George Neville-Neil, ...

 *This document is a work-in-progress.
 Feedback and contributions are welcomed.
 Please see our [GitHub